-Since 1963, WFP has provided US$681 million worth of assistance to Egypt, in an effort to improve food and nutritional security and access to socio-economic opportunities amongst the most vulnerable segments of the population.
+WFP has been operating in Egypt since 1968 providing over US$681 million worth of assistance to the country over the years in an effort to improve food security, nutritional status and access to socio-economic opportunities amongst the most vulnerable segments of the population.
 Particular emphasis has been placed on meeting the needs of women and children.
-Over the years, WFP assistance has contributed to the development of 32 percent of all new government-reclaimed agricultural land; now home to nearly 180,000 households or 900,000 people.